opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 The first step of strategic planning in any context is full lifecycle **research**.
 Embracing a Data Science and Machine Learning strategy is no different. **Research** results in artifacts the business uses to inform strategic planning.
 Once a supported strategy has been built, each subsequent  iteration builds competitive advantage.
 Unique data sets and models create a high wall because they are difficult for competitors to reproduce.

 Consider for a moment how budgets and cost savings are valued. **Digital transformation** fights for its share of budget allocation within business units for automating reporting and dashboards, with barely credible justifications.
-In many cases there is little support between project metrics and business metrics. **Research**, on the other hand, is essential to driving the core strategic portfolio of products and services that the business offers.
+In many cases there is little support between project metrics and business metrics. **Research**, on the other hand, is essential to driving the roadmap towards building the core strategic portfolio of products and services that the business offers.

 ----